Crawler comes with a set of debugging tools. The Path Explorer is one of these tools.

 - Add a new pattern

-Your website is missing links from the pages we explored to the ignored website or path
+Your website is missing links from the explored pages to the ignored website or path

 - Improve your website by adding links between sections